bcgov/MOH-ALR/runbooks/Release-Runbooks/Sprint-9-Runbooks/Sprint-9 Runbook.md

 2.[x]
 ALR-1540 Delete Existing templates below in Org

-- Step 1 :- App launcher-> Document template designer ->delete below 3 templates and import one after other one by one
+- Step 1 :- App launcher-> omni studio -> Document template designer ->delete below 3 templates and import one after other one by one
 - Step 2 :- First Import all 3 certificate template Json files and then replace with ppt and activate the template

-1.CertificateTemplateSN Json->CertificateBackground_SN.pptx
+1.CertificateTemplateMH Json->CertificateBackground_MH.pptx
 2.CertificateTemplateSU Json ->CertificateBackground_SU.pptx
 3.CertificateTemplateSN->replace with CertificateBackground_MH.pptx